Skip to main content

 Notice there are no PCIe slots at all (but the M.2 could be used with an adapter)

-ASRock Industrial also has three (actually six variations due to two different input supply voltages) new motherboards, and these all DO have the traditional Thin Mini-ITX PCIe slot (x16) along with 3 other M.2 Gen3 slots also.
+ASRock Industrial also has three (actually six variations due to two different input supply voltages) new motherboards, and all these motherboards have the traditional Thin Mini-ITX PCIe slot (x16) along with 3 other M.2 Gen3 slots.

 • 1 x M.2 Key B (3042) PCIe x1 for WWAN (with a SIM socket) - for mobile data